thunderbird/webext-docs/windows.rst

 .. api-section-annotation-hack::

 Fired when the currently focused window changes.
-Will be :ref:`windows.WINDOW_ID_NONE`) if all browser windows have lost focus.
-Note: On some Linux window managers, WINDOW_ID_NONE will always be sent immediately preceding a switch from one browser window to another.
+Will be :ref:`windows.WINDOW_ID_NONE`, if all windows have lost focus. **Note:** On some Linux window managers, WINDOW_ID_NONE will always be sent immediately preceding a switch from one window to another.

 .. api-header::
    :label: Parameters for onFocusChanged.addListener(listener)